-A medical device production system (MDPS) is a collection of the raw materials, software and digital files, and main production and post-processing (if applicable) equipment intended to be used by a healthcare provider, or healthcare facility, to produce a specific type of medical device at the point of care, for treating their patients.
+A medical device production system (MDPS) is a combination of the resultant medical device and the medical device production process (MDPP) elements.
+The elements of an MDPP includes the raw materials, software and digital files, main production, and post-processing (if applicable) equipment, and operating instructions intended to be used by specific end users at a healthcare facility (HCF), to produce a specific type of medical device for treating the patients of the HCF.

-- A MDPS includes the medical device it is intended to produce and the intended use for the device validated in accordance with safety and performance requirements in the relevant regulatory jurisdiction. - The MDPS may require the use of ancillary equipment, human factors considerations, technical capability requirements, or other specified input and design limit controls;
+An MDPS includes the resultant medical device it is intended to produce and the intended use for the device validated in accordance with safety and performance requirements in the relevant regulatory jurisdiction.